ALA/ALVRE Research Grant

-5. Notification: The recipient of the ALVRE Research Grant will be announced publicly at the closing of the ALA Annual Meeting.
+5. Notification: The recipient of the ALA/ALVRE Research Grant will be announced publicly during the ALA Annual Meeting.
 Letters of notification will be sent within six weeks of the grant review meeting.
 Please do not call the ALA office prior to that time to inquire about results.

 6. Start Date: The award may be activated as early as July 1 of the year of award, but no later than January 1 of the following year.